kanisterio/kanister/design/kopia.md

 In this mode, the global repository will not be created.

-The controller running in this mode is annotated with the `repo.kanister.io/repo-scope: namespace` annotation.
+The controller and the `Repository` resource running are annotated with the `repo.kanister.io/repo-scope: global` annotation.

 ### Migration Between Modes